-OVERVIEW: The Merck Company Foundation’s U.S.-based grantmaking is focused on cancer, hepatitis C, diabetes and HIV/AIDS.
+OVERVIEW: The Merck Company Foundation’s United States grantmaking funds causes related to cancer, hepatitis C, diabetes and HIV/AIDS.

-PROFILE: The Merck Company Foundation invests in projects intended to enhance health, education and community well-being, both in the United States and abroad.
-Stateside, the foundation zeroes in on cancer, diabetes, hepatitis C and HIV/AIDS.
+PROFILE: The Merck Company Foundation is the philanthropic arm of Merck & Co., one of the largest pharmaceutical companies in the world.
+It invests in projects intended to enhance health, education and community well-being, both in the United States and abroad.
 The foundation's stated goal is to "improve health care quality and health system capacity as well as increase access to care for underserved populations."
-In particular it focuses on organizations dedicated to the delivery of health care, though it offers support for biomedical research separately.
+Currently, its two main focus areas are Health and Community.

-The foundation offers grants to organizations working nationally and internationally, but in the US it focuses especially on California, Delaware, Illinois, Massachusetts, Maryland, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, Texas, Virginia, Wyoming and the District of Columbia.
+Merck accepts applications in full throughout the year.
+Note that in the United States it prioritizes organizations based in California, Delaware, Illinois, Massachusetts, Maryland, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, Texas, Virginia, Wyoming and the District of Columbia.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).